eniallator/Deep-Guards/README.md

 ### isUnionOf

 Higher order guard.
 This takes in any amount of guards as arguments, and then produces a guard which does a union over all the incoming guards.
+This means that if _any_ one of the guards passes for the incoming value, then this will pass.

+### isIntersectionOf

+Higher order guard.
+This takes in any amount of guards as arguments, and then produces a guard which does an intersection over all the incoming guards.
+This means that if _every_ one of the guards passes for the incoming value, then this will pass.

 ### isExact